Nowe uprawnienia Państwowej Inspekcji Pracy od 2026 r. - New powers of the National Labor Inspectorate from 2026

 Does every civil law contract have a clearly defined scope of services, result and method of settlement

-Does the employee independently decide about the place, time and manner of performing work ?
+Does the employee independently decide on the place, time and manner of performing work?

 Is he/she not subject to ongoing management, evaluations or instructions from superiors typical of an employment relationship?

-Is the remuneration dependent on the effect or number of services provided, and not on attendance at work?
+Is the remuneration dependent on the effect or the number of services provided , and not on attendance at work?

 Does the associate have the ability to provide services to other clients and does he or she actually use this opportunity?

-Does the company have documentation confirming the nature of the cooperation (reports, invoices, correspondence, contract)?
+Does the company have documentation confirming the nature of the cooperation (contract, reports, invoices, correspondence)?

 Does the collaborator have his/her own work tools (computer, telephone, software, licenses)?